chunloklo/goal-space-planning/experiment_utils/sweep_configs/readme.md

 ## Performing grid search
 A common way to perform sweeps is through grid-search. `generate_configs.get_sorted_configuration_list_from_dict` is designed to generate a configuration list just for that scenario.
 It generates a sorted list of configurations from a dictionary describing what parameter values you want to sweep over.

-## IMPORTANT: Deterministic configuration list
-It is imperative that the order of your configuration list is deterministic.
-When running with MPI, a copy of the configuration list will be created by each task and each task gets assigned configurations to run based on its index in the list.
-If the list is not deterministic, there is no guarantees that all configurations in the list will be ran.

 ## Running on Compute Canada
 Example scripts on how to use this library to run configuration sweeps can be found in `sweep_configs/compute_canada`.